 Planning to fly with a hiking backpack carrier?
 We’ve done it many times!
 Get all our advice on flying with hiking carriers.

-The best way to get around the White Mountains is in a car.
+The best way to get around the White Mountains is in a rental car.
 The White Mountains cover a large area and you will not find a good public transport network once you arrive.

 If you are staying in a town, it will be possible to walk into town with a stroller or baby carrier for meals, shopping and other attractions.
 However, to get to most trailheads a car will be your best option.